Skip to content

 Note

-The secret name of the service user account 'cfx-api-access' is provided in the command's output executed in Step-5
+The secret name for the cfx-api-access service account is provided in the output of the command executed in Step 5.

 kubectl get secrets cfx-api-access-token-XXXXX -o=jsonpath='{.data.token}' -n cfx-kube-discovery | base64 -d